UAE top diplomat on first Syria visit in over a decade | DW | 09.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The visit signals improving ties between Syrian President Bashar Assad and a US-allied Arab state — one that he once accused of supporting rebels trying to overthrow him.
+The visit signals improving ties between Syrian President Bashar Assad and the US-allied Arab state.
+Washington said it was "concerned" by the meeting "and the signal it sends."

 The United Arab Emirates' foreign minister met Syria's President Bashar Assad in capital Damascus on Tuesday for bilateral talks, the Syrian presidency said.